MuskanChaddha/STONE-PAPER-SCISSOR-GAME-IN-Python/README.md

    Open Pycharm and set the path of Interpreter As select Path as anaconda python interprter
-	 Open command prompt as administrator if file saved at differnt location then change directory to that folder (cd directory-full-path) pip install -r requirements.txt (it will install all the required modules) type "pip install  playsound" type "pip install pysttx3 " in the cmd (for linux use sudo pip install -r requirements.txt) follow instructions
+	 Open command prompt as administrator if file saved at differnt location then change directory to that folder (cd directory-full-path) pip install -r requirements.txt (it will install all the required modules)(for linux use sudo pip install -r requirements.txt) type "pip install  playsound" and  type "pip install pysttx3 " in the cmd

+   follow instructions

 	 After Open pycharm After installation of all conda files